Find Affordable College Courses

 Boston, MA

-Bay State College came in at #13 in this year’s edition of the Best Health Professions Schools in the New England Region ranking.
-Located in the large city of Boston, Bay State College is a private for-profit school with a fairly small student population.
+Bay State College ranked #13 on this year’s Best Health Professions Schools in the New England Region list.
+Located in the city of Boston, Bay State College is a private for-profit school with a fairly small student population.

 After completing their degree, health professions graduates from Bay State College carry an average student debtload of $28,650.